gvwilson/thirdbit/_posts/2015/2015-06-14-reverse-engineering-css.md

   so that our pages look the same as they do now?
   If so,
-  the source for the existing format is in
-  <a href="https://github.com/swcarpentry/lesson-example">this GitHub repo</a>
-  and the new version is coming together <a href="https://github.com/gvwilson/using-jekyll">in this one</a>.
+  the source for the existing format is in this GitHub repo and the new version is coming together in this one.
 </p>